 Pentel brand markers are very hard to find in Germany.
 As far as I know only a few shops do have Pentel Products and if so, it is mostly correction pens or fine liner markers.
 One special feature of Pentel Permanent Markers is the shaft that holds the marker nib.
 It´s pushed into the marker barrel, so it isn´t possible to open and refill the marker.
 An exception is the Pentel Felt Pen M 180; it can be unscrewed easily and thus refilled.
 Most of the contemporary Pentel markers are still toluene/xylene-based and for that reason they have an intensive smell.

 All Pentel Permanent Markers I do have in my collection come from different sources and are of different ages.
-Some of my Pentel N 50 Permanent Markers are from the 1980s (maybe from the 1970s.
-I need to contact the company for more information about that), and some from the early and late 1990s.
+Some of my Pentel N 50 Permanent Markers are from the 1970s, and some from the early and late 1990s.
 From the Pentel Felt Pen F 50 I do have three different versions, at least one seems to be the contemporary model.

 Pentel Pen N 50

 The slim Pentel Pen N 50 permanent markers are standard size bullet tip markers, similar to the edding 3000 Permanent Markers, bullet tip Pilots, and other medium size permanent markers.
 Below is a box with the older version of the Pentel Pen N50.
 Received these a year ago or so.

 Pentel Felt Pen M 180 Permanent Marker